 Applicants must submit the following:

-- Students working toward a degree in Medical Laboratory Science should instruct the university to send a letter to the program coordinator, stating that Medical Laboratory Science prerequisites will be completed upon entry into the clinical program and that the student will be eligible for a baccalaureate degree at the end of this program.
+- Students working toward a degree in Medical Laboratory Science should instruct the university to send a letter to the program supervisor, stating that Medical Laboratory Science prerequisites will be completed upon entry into the clinical program and that the student will be eligible for a baccalaureate degree at the end of this program.

 - Applicants who completed their education training outside the U.S. must have their educational transcripts evaluated for U.S. equivalency by an accredited credential evaluation service company prior to submission.
 (Refer here for a list of qualified companies) The applicant pays for the examination and credential evaluation services.
 The official transcript evaluation must be sent directly from the official credential evaluation source to the Inova Fairfax Hospital School of Medical Laboratory Science.